marcusoftnet/marcusoftnet.github.io/_posts/2017-08-15-writing-a-script-to-extract-pictures-from-word-documents.md

 ---
 layout: post
-title: "Writing a script to extract pictures from Word documents"
+title: Writing a script to extract pictures from Word documents
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2017-08-15 15:33:04
 tags:
   - Life of a consultant